oferwald/transposh/readme.txt

  * Turkish translation by [Semih Yeşilyurt](http://kingdroid.net)

 == Changelog ==
+= 2012/05/28 - 0.8.3 =
+ * Fix break in feeds with params noticed by Marco Raaphorst
+ * Maintanance button now attempts to create database tables
+ * Attempt to reduce log warnings
+ * Add support for &scaron; and other latin-1 extended chars
+ * Support inserting widgets into post as shortcode
 = 2012/03/01 - 0.8.2 =
  * Fix an error where MSN is the only engine available but is not the default engine
  * Added support for Esparanto for Google and Hmong Daw for Bing